 We have leaflets outside the office offering information on support agencies.
-The SENCO has a range of specific leaflets and the school office emails anything of interest to parents.
+The SENCO and Pastoral support workers have a range of specific leaflets and the school office emails anything of interest to parents.
 If a parent is after particular advice the SENCO will endeavour to answer queries and direct parents towards support.
 The pastoral support workers, SENCO and members of the leadership team can also help to direct parents/carers to specific groups who can help.
-From time to time the school website also includes information on external workshops, support groups etc.